pacs-course/pacs-examples/Examples/src/STL/README.md

 * `Filesystem/` Utilities to examine the file system.

 * `Reduce/` Two new stl parallel algorithms

+* `RangesAndViews` An example of use of the new ranges and views of the standard library.

 * `SortAndPermute` An useful utility if you need to sort a vector and keep track of the performed permutation to be able to apply it to other vectors.